fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

 How to do it
 ------------

-Just use the function :py:func:`fvm.fvmframework.cutpoint` and pass to it at least the signal you want to cutpoint.
+Just use the function :py:func:`fvm.FvmFramework.cutpoint` and pass to it at least the signal you want to cutpoint.
 Use it for all the signals you need to convert into free variables.
 If needed, a python :code:`for` loop can be used to apply the function to multiple signals.

 .. code-block:: python

-   from fvm import FVMFramework
+   from fvm import FvmFramework

    fvm.add_psl_source("concepts/cutpoint_example/counter.psl")
-   fvm = fvmframework()
+   fvm = FvmFramework()
    fvm.cutpoint("Q")

 The function can receive more arguments than just the signal name so don't forget to check the function documentation:
-:py:func:`fvm.fvmframework.cutpoint`
+:py:func:`fvm.FvmFramework.cutpoint`

 Example
 -------